SimFootballDev/UltimateTeam/README.md

 You'll need PHP, and access to a MySQL database

+NOTE: Your MySQL user needs CRUD permissions, and the ability to execute stored procedures

-(if it's not on the same webhost as the interface, you will need to make sure you have remote database access allowed)
+(if the database is not on the same webhost as the interface, you will need to make sure you have remote database access allowed)

 Uhh... that's all I think.